amit-soham-16/Prep/README.md

-# Prep is a lazy task
+# Prep is a lazy task.
+Tomorrow is my exam.